The Great Shift:

 When a Query matches a Key (via Dot Product), the model absorbs that Value.
 If 'The' matches perfectly with 'Bank', it absorbs 99% of 'Bank's' meaning to understand its own context.

-The Math of Attention
+Demo: The Math of Attention

 Notice how the model mathematically assigns exactly 14% of its attention to the word "network" to understand the context of the word "propose".